de-upayan/icpc-scorer/README.md

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+* Download the [latest release](https://github.com/de-upayan/icpc-scorer/releases/tag/v0.1) (v0.1) and save them anywhere on your local machine

 ### Executing program

-* How to run the program
+* Double-click on the file 'icpc-scorer.jar' and the program should launch

-* Step-by-step bullets
+##### Command line

+* Open a terminal window in the directory containing 'icpc-scorer.jar'
+* Run the command `java -jar icpc-scorer.jar`

 ## Authors

 [Upayan De](https://upayande.ml/)

 ## Version History